-The LHS is the seller's gain from selling the token now versus waiting for the next trading opportunity,\footnote{How this is derived: the seller first sells the token at price $p^{**}$, then after some delay sells information to the other buyer at price $p^{*}$, and finally may get the opportunity to sell information to the remaining uninformed buyer at price $p(2)$.
-The seller's disagreement payoff is the same as her agreement payoff, subject to some delay.} and the RHS is the buyer's gain.\footnote{How this is derived: if the buyer agrees, he pays $p^{**}$, then waits until information is sold to the other buyer, and finally pays $p(2)$ for information from either of the other players.
+The LHS is the seller's gain from collecting prepayment now versus waiting for the next trading opportunity, and the RHS is the buyer's gain.\footnote{Let us explain how each side of this equation is derived.
+On the LHS, the seller first collects prepayment at price $p^{**}$, then after some delay sells information to the other buyer at price $p^{*}$, and finally may get the opportunity to sell information to the remaining uninformed buyer at price $p(2)$; her disagreement payoff is the same as her agreement payoff, subject to some delay.
+On the RHS, if the buyer agrees, he pays $p^{**}$, then waits until information is sold to the other buyer, and finally pays $p(2)$ for information from either of the other agents.
 If he disagrees, there are two possibilities.
 The first possibility is that the next trading event is the same and leads to the same payoff as the agreement payoff; this explains the first term, in which the $(1-\gamma)$ discount reflects the gain from agreement today versus waiting for this event in the future.
-The other possibility is that the seller sells the token to the other buyer.
-In that case, this buyer anticipates paying $p^*$ for information in the future and possibly selling it to the other buyer (the one who bought the token) at price $p(2)$. } Because $p^*=1/2$ and $p(2)\rightarrow 0$, we see that the price of the token, $p^{**}$ converges to $\frac{1}{2}$ in the frequent-offer limit.
-Thus, the seller receives approximately $1/2$ for selling the token to one buyer and $1/2$ for selling information to the other buyer.
-Notice that this payoff is identical to that when resale was prohibited (\Cref{Section-NoResale}).
-By selling the token, the seller is effectively receiving a prepayment for information.
+The other possibility is that the seller collects prepayment from the other buyer; then, this buyer anticipates paying $p^*$ for information in the future and possibly selling it to the other buyer (the one who prepaid) at price $p(2)$. } Because $p^*=1/2$ and $p(2)\rightarrow 0$, we see that the price of the prepayment, $p^{**}$ converges to $\frac{1}{2}$ in the frequent-offer limit.
+Thus, the seller receives approximately $1/2$ for one buyer's prepayment and $1/2$ for selling information to the other buyer.